Like Bigger Peers, Tronc's Virginia Newsrooms Set To Unionize

 The combined newsrooms of the Virginia papers for the controversy-scarred Tronc newspaper company are following the path to unionization taken by counterparts at much larger Tronc papers in Los Angeles and Chicago, NPR has learned.

-The three-dozen Virginia journalists who have organized the effort on behalf of news professionals at the Daily Press in Newport News and The Virginian-Pilot in Norfolk and smaller sister publications say they have the support they need to hold a vote to unionize.
+The three dozen Virginia journalists who have organized the effort on behalf of news professionals at the Daily Press in Newport News and The Virginian-Pilot in Norfolk and smaller sister publications say they have the support they need to hold a vote to unionize.
 They said they have commitment cards signed by more than 75 percent of eligible staffers.

 Tronc only completed its purchase of The Virginian-Pilot in May and is now combining the leadership and the newsrooms of both papers.
 The organizing group's statement pointed to recent press reports that potential buyers were circling the company.